 How many seats should I plan for reception?

-Estimate peak visitor load and average wait time, then add a buffer; a mix of sofa seating and single chairs usually serves individuals and groups better than one big piece.
+Start with peak visitor load and average wait time, then add a small buffer.
+In many offices, a mix of sofa seating and single chairs works better than relying on one large piece, so it helps to measure a sofa and compare it against a standard sofa size before you buy.